smartcontractkit/hardhat-chainlink/DOCUMENTATION.md

 - Parameters:

-  - `priceFeedAddress` - Data Feed Address.
+  - `priceFeedAddress` - Data Feed address

 - `RETURN`: The number of decimals.